 - Tony Petitti ’83 (Chief Operating Officer, Major League Baseball)

 - Josh Byrnes ’92 (Senior Vice President of Baseball Operations, Los Angeles Dodgers)

 - Jon Fetterolf ’93 (Attorney & Sports Agent, Zuckerman Spaeder LLP)

 - Thad Levine ’94 (General Manager, Minnesota Twins)

-- Tal Alter ’98 (Executive Director of the Washington Nationals Youth Baseball Academy)
+- Tal Alter ’98 (CEO, Washington Nationals Foundation and Youth Baseball Academy)

-- Eric Lee ’04 (Director of Baseball Operations, Cincinnati Reds)
+- Eric Lee ’04 (Senior Director of Player Development, Cincinnati Reds)

 - Jim Thompson ’04 (Mid-Atlantic Area Supervisor, New York Mets)

 - Nick Chanock ’05 (Sports Agent, Wasserman Media Group)

 - Jeff Graupe ’06 (Senior Director, Player Personnel, Cincinnati Reds)